dylanler/AI-market-researcher/README.md

 Input the URL of a webpage and the number of keywords you want to extract.
 Click on 'Submit' to get a CSV file containing the SEO keywords.

+- Youtube Smart Q&A:

+Input the URL of a Youtube video and a question.
+Click 'Submit' and the app will search through the video captions to find an answer from the video.

 ## Live Demo
 URL: https://huggingface.co/spaces/django-ochain/AI-market-researcher